Roschool/roschool/README.md

 ## I'm currently working on:
  - A exam website for students.
- - A calander website for Dutch schools.
+ - A calender website for Dutch schools.

 ## I'm familiar with:
 **Languages**